Pinoy Adventures: Sibuyan Island, Romblon

-On the premiere episode, the host and the rest of the team explore Sibuyan Island in Romblon.
+In the premiere episode, the host and the rest of the team explore Sibuyan Island in Romblon.
 From Aklan to the destination, the team travels 4 hours by boat.
 The following day, the host explores Magdiwang's Sibuyan forest using mountain bike.
 On his way, he passes Mount Guiting-Guiting or G2.
 He also visits Lambingan Falls, a community-based eco-tourism.
 From Magdiwang, the host visits San Fernando's Ikaduha Fish Sanctuary where he tries snorkeling.
 The following morning, Gutierrez experienced Sayap or community net fishing, a tradition in San Fernando.
 After that, he visits Cantingas River.